-I completed my Master's thesis at Durham University as part of the Erasmus Plus Internship Programme.
-I completed a project investigating cognitive (animacy) processing and fear processing in youths with Callous-Unemotional traits using cognitive and psychophysiological measures, supervised by Dr Luna Centifanti.
+I completed my Master's thesis at Durham University as part of the Erasmus Internship Programme.
+I completed a project investigating cognitive (animacy) processing and fear processing in youths with callous-unemotional traits using cognitive and psychophysiological measures, supervised by Dr Luna Centifanti.

 As part of my Master's course, I completed two projects investigating attentional deficits emotional processing in people with psychopathic traits.
 Supervised by Dr Sylco Hoppenbrouwers and Dr Jaap Munneke.

-During my Master's course, I was employed to edit a textbook by Prof. Dr. Erik Scherder: Scherder, E. (2015).
+During my MSc, I was employed to edit a textbook by Prof. Dr. Erik Scherder: Scherder, E. (2015).
 Aging and Dementia.
 Neuropsychology, Motor Skills, and Pain.
 (4th ed.)
 F. Dadis & B. Little (Ed.).
 Amsterdam: VU University Press.

 - Hoppenbrouwers SS, Munneke J, Kooiman KA, Little B, Neumann CS, Theeuwes J. Fearful Faces do Not Lead to Faster Attentional Deployment in Individuals with Elevated Psychopathic Traits.
 Journal of Psychopathology and Behavioral Assessment 2017, (ePub ahead of Print).

 - Centifanti LCM, Risser S, Little B. Peer Processes and Child Psychopathology.
 In: Centifanti, L.C. & Williams, D, ed.
 The Wiley Handbook of Developmental Psychopathology.
 New York, United States: John Wiley & Sons Inc, 2017, pp.311–334.